 If the idea of accruing and capitalizing interest with no payments sounds like more stress you don’t need, or if you don’t want to completely stop paying for the time being, you could also apply for an Income-Driven Repayment Plan.

-The federal government has several that can help you get your payments to a manageable level.
+The federal government has several that can help you get your payments to a manageable level and are one of the best options for people who are struggling with payments.
 You’ll need to update any income and family size data each year, whether it changes or not—and you’ll be asked for documentation of both.

 Income-Based Repayment (IBR) Plan